futureofcoding/futureofcoding.org/community.md

 ### #general

-- Share interesting links you&#39;ve found and want to spark a discussion over
+- Share interesting links you've found and want to spark a discussion over
 - Ask questions or /poll the crowd

 ### #feedback